Figblox Docs

 Some layers work better as PNG images instead.
 Use raster for image fills, gradients, blur, glow, vector shapes, or layered visual effects that Roblox cannot recreate cleanly.

-Select a layer and click Make Raster.
-Figblox adds the .raster prefix and looks for matching layers on the page so they can be tagged too.
+Select a layer, open Prefix Tags, and turn Raster on under Tags.
+Figblox adds .raster and looks for matching layers on the page so they can be tagged too.
+See also Prefixes → Prefix Tags.

-Select a tagged layer and click Clear Raster.
-Figblox removes the .raster prefix and clears matching tagged layers too.
-If you select a frame or group, Figblox can also clear tagged layers inside it.
+Select a tagged layer, open Prefix Tags, and turn Raster off.
+Figblox removes .raster for the matching set the same way.
+If you select a frame or group, Figblox can also clear raster tags inside it.

 How matching works